- Graduate Assistantships

 Request for Extension of Time

 An extension of the time limit for the degree may be requested by a student by written petition to the College of Graduate Studies.
 While exceptions may be warranted, students who exceed the norm shall be required to justify in writing their request for an extension.
-A one-year extension may be requested.
-Further requests for extension may require course recertification.
 All extensions must be recommended by the departmental faculty through internal departmental and college processes, with final review and approval by the College of Graduate Studies.

 Request for Suspension of Time Limit